Louis Nizer: Career

 In 1926, Nizer began working at the law office of Louis Phillips and, in 1928, the pair co-founded a law partnership: Phillips and Nizer, later Phillips, Nizer, Benjamin, Krim & Ballon.
 For a number of years, Nizer was listed in the Guinness Book of World Records as the "highest-paid lawyer in the world."
 He represented many celebrities in a variety of cases, including Johnny Carson, Salvador Dalí, Mae West, "Dr. J", and Roy Fruehauf of the Fruehauf Trailer Corporation.

 His most famous cases, however, involved representing Quentin Reynolds in his successful libel suit against columnist Westbrook Pegler, and representing the broadcaster John Henry Faulk against AWARE, a right-wing organization that had falsely labeled him a communist.
 His representation of Reynolds served as the basis for the Broadway play A Case of Libel, while his legal victory in the Faulk case was credited with "breaking the back of blacklisting in broadcasting."

 In 1944 he published the treatise What to do with Germany to discuss his plans for post-war Germany.
 He argued that self-rule in Germany had been a failure during the Weimar Republic, and that reform would have to be imposed from the outside by Germany giving up its sovereignty.
 Then the war criminals (including Goebbels, Hitler, and Goering) would be punished without trial.
 Germany would pay war reparations and all stolen property would be returned.
 He called for the German economy and military to be disarmed so that the nation would never be a threat again, and that the education system would have to be completely overturned.

-In 1956, he was the lawyer for John Henry Faulk and won a libel case against the anti-communist group AWARE, Inc. for 3.5 million dollars.
-It was reduced to 750,000 upon appeal.
+In 1956, he was the lawyer for John Henry Faulk and won a libel case against the anti-communist group AWARE, Inc. for 3.5 million dollars, reduced to 750,000 upon appeal.

 He wrote several books, among them the best-selling My Life In Court in 1961, about many of his famous cases, which spent many weeks on the New York Times bestseller list.
 He also wrote The Implosion Conspiracy in 1972, a study of the Julius and Ethel Rosenberg espionage case.

 From 1928 to 1994, Nizer served as executive secretary and attorney for the New York Film Board of Trade, a position previously held by Louis Phillips.
 With Jack Valenti, Nizer helped create the motion picture ratings system of the Motion Picture Association of America (MPAA), for which he was general counsel.
 He also served as general counsel for United Artists.

-After the assassination of John F. Kennedy, he authored the foreword to the Warren Commission report on the investigation of JFK's murder, which had been researched by a former Department of Justice prosecutor who had recently joined the firm, future boxing promoter Bob Arum.
+After the assassination of John F. Kennedy, he wrote the foreword to the Doubleday & Co. publication of the Warren Commission report on the investigation of JFK's murder, which had been researched by a former Department of Justice prosecutor who had recently joined the firm, future boxing promoter Bob Arum.